 Only one athlete can obtain one quota slot for a nation in any event and a nation can be allocated a maximum of 12 quota slots (maximum of eight from one gender).
 The 2014 IPC Shooting World Championships marked the first opportunity for athletes to earn quota slots, along with the 2015 IPC World Cups in Croatia, Australia and Fort Benning, Georgia.

-Athletes nominated to the U.S. Paralympic Team will be selected by a committee based on Paralympic competition performance.
-The Team will be named on or by July 31, 2016.
+Athletes nominated to the U.S. Paralympic Team has been selected by a committee based on Paralympic competition performance.